 Decorating with flower petals

 A petal scattered aisle works at both an indoor and an outdoor ceremony, at a traditional church marriage and also at a funky modern celebration.
-That is to say, the idea works for all styles of ceremony and celebration.
+That is to say, the idea works for all styles of wedding.
 It can be natural and beautiful or bold and bright.
-We can help you select the petals and the style to suit your day… and in addition we have a few tips, and tricks to help you maximise your budget too.
+We can help you select the petals and the style to suit your day.
+We also have a few tips and tricks to help you maximise your budget!

 Flower petals are traditional and meaningful

 There is nothing more romantic than a pathway of petals leading up to the spot where you will say your wedding vows.
 Decorating with flower petals is an ancient custom and it is said to protect the bride and ward off evil spirits.
-Furthermore, a flower girl, scattering petals down the aisle, traditionally symbolises a happy path in married life.
+Furthermore, a flower girl scattering petals down the aisle, traditionally symbolises a happy path in married life.
 Flowers represent fertility and rose petals mean eternal love.
-These are lovely motifs with which to start your married life.
-But above all, it looks fairy tale beautiful!
+These are lovely motifs with which to start your marriage.
+But, above all, it looks fairy tale beautiful!

 Colours carry meaning

 The “language of flowers” is quite well-known.
-Wedding bouquets consequently often contain meaningful, as well as the brides favourite, flowers.
-But the colour of flower petals is significant too.
+Consequently, wedding bouquets often contain meaningful flowers along with the brides favourite blooms.
+However, the colour of flower petals is significant too.
 For instance, red or pink flower petals represent love and sweetness.
 Similarly, orange and peach tones evoke warmth and vitality.
-If you choose violet and purple you are representing serious, deep emotions.
+If you choose violet and purple, you are representing serious, deep emotions.
 Green petals stand for youth and happiness.
 And finally, blue flower petals mean hope and confidence.